pleabargain/EnglishHelpsYourCareer/english_in_use_personality_test.md

 # Do you have an exercise routine?

+---

+#mermaid

-Ana: Do you have an exercise routine?
+- Q:Do you have an exercise routine?

-Bob: I have taken a second job so I don't have time to exercise.
+- A:I have taken a second job so I don't have time to exercise.

-Bob: I've become too lazy to do any exercise.
+- A:I've become too lazy to do any exercise.

+---

 #  Do you avoid crowds?
+#mermaid

-Ana: Do you avoid crowds?
+- Q:Do you avoid crowds?

-Bob: Yes, I try to avoid crowds!
+- A:Yes, I try to avoid crowds!

-Ana: What was the last big concert that you went to?
+- Q:What was the last big concert that you went to?
 Were there a lot of people there?

-Bob: It was a year ago... it was a DJ.
+- A:It was a year ago... it was a DJ.
 There were about 400 people there.

-Ana: Did it bother you to be in that crowd?
+- Q:Did it bother you to be in that crowd?

-Bob: Crowds at a concert are okay!
+- A:Crowds at a concert are okay!
 Crowds in the metro are NOT okay!

+---

 #  Do you do not enjoy going to art galleries or exhibitions?

-#  Are you un-cooperative - I obstruct other peoples' plans?
+#  Are you uncooperative - I obstruct other peoples' plans?

 #  Do you leave my 'bits and pieces' and belongings around?